 If you find an injured animal, call the pound or the sheriff's office immediately.
 An officer can be dispatched 24 hours a day for emergencies.

-King George Animal Control is operated by three full-time and two part-time personnel.
+King George Animal Control is operated by five full-time personnel.
 The purpose of the county pound is to impound or harbor seized, stray, homeless, abandoned or unwanted animals.
 The pound is operated under the guidelines of the Commonwealth of Virginia Board of Agriculture and Consumer Services at the direction of the State Veterinarian, pursuant to 3.2-6500 code of Virginia.
 The Animal Control Officers also have responsibility for controlling the spread of rabies within the county.

 KGAC began operating at its new location in July 2010.
 On average, the Animal Control Officers handle 600 complaints per year.
 The pound handles an average of 750 dogs, cats and livestock per year.
 The officers investigate and handle livestock complaints, in addition to dogs and cats.
 They also respond to wildlife emergencies.
 They do not handle wildlife nuisance calls or removal of dead wildlife.

 The number of animals coming in has continued to increase as the economy continues to falter.
 The loss of homes and jobs has caused many to surrender their family pets.
 Many animals have not be spayed or neutered and this causes many homeless animals to end up at the pound.